jundalisay/superb/content/en/social/cycles/ukraine.md

 - the withdrawal of NATO in Afghanistan
 - the withdrawal of the US in Vietnam

+It might even merge with the coming China-Taiwan war.

 The mess left behind by Western policy in Libya, Syria, and Iraq are further proofs of how a conflict can create a perpetual state of crisis.